dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

 Simply put, you need a comp philosophy because no matter what you do, you have one.
 People want to know how you will decide how much to pay them, and since you are making those decisions, there is some better-or-worse system you are using to decide...
 So there you go, that's your 'philosophy'.
 It might be as simple as "we don't have a comp philosophy"!
 Or, you might not be _aware_ of your own comp philosophy.
 Or you may not be comfortable communicating it...

-A perhaps a better question is, "why do you need a _published_ comp philosophy?"
+Perhaps a better question is, "why do you need a _published_ comp philosophy?"
 You might not (see some of the recipes below).
 The right way to judge this is:

     Would publishing a comp philosophy save you time, save you money, or save you both?